lemeb/react-analog-clock/README.md

 `lime`     | Green base, white border
-`sherbert` | Gradient (green/pink) base, white border `navy`     | Gradient (blue) base, white border
+`sherbert` | Gradient (green/pink) base, white border `navy`     | Gradient (blue) base, white border `radio`    | Like a radio clock, with the text at the center and ticks that disappear

 ### Scripts
 script         | description